Crochet Shawl with Sleeves Pattern Free | Easy Crochet Shrug

 Fold rectangle in half.
 Join front and back corners together with hook.
 (See picture)

-Demonstration of how to fold over the rectangle in the crochet shrug pattern.
+Demonstration of how to fold over the rectangle in the free crochet shawl with sleeves pattern.

-Demonstration of where to attach yarn in the crochet shrug pattern.
+Demonstration of where to attach yarn in the free crochet shawl with sleeves pattern.

 Sleeves